mike14747/strat-ratings-guide/docs/instructions.md

 There are some duplicate teams in the _rml_teams_ table (eg: _Twins-1_ and _Twins-2_).
 As of December-2020, here's the rundown on the duplicates:

--   Dodgers-1: Roland Centrone's old team (is now the Monarchs).
+-   Dodgers-old: Roland Centrone's old team (is now the Monarchs).
--   Dodgers-2: Used to be Tom Phillips' Athletics... now run by Mark Berkoff.
+-   Dodgers: Used to be Tom Phillips' Athletics... now run by Mark Berkoff.
 -   Indians-1: Dave Scott's old team before changing to Twins-2 (Indians-1 is no longer in existence).
 -   Indians-2: The old Mudcats (not Chuck's old Mudcats).
 They became Indians-2 in the 2017 RML season, then later changed to the River Cats and Stogies (Indians-2 is no longer in existence).
--   Twins-1: Kurt Novak's old team (Twins-1 is no longer in existence).
+-   Twins-old: Kurt Novak's old team (Twins-1 is no longer in existence).
--   Twins-2: Dave Scott's new team name.
+-   Twins: Dave Scott's new team name.

 ---